syncrypt/client/docs/manual.md

 # Syncrypt CLI Manual

-This document describes the basic operations that are available for the Syncrypt CLI client.
+This document describes the basic operations that are available in the Syncrypt CLI client.

 ## Login